-Finding the right buyer’s agent is a key component to the home buying process, especially for first-time home buyers.
-They will be able to help you draw up the contract when you are ready to make an offer, and help you with getting the best deal on the home.
-Then they are able to act as a go-between during your entire inspection and loan process, and can explain anything that doesn’t make sense.
+Finding the right buyer’s agent is a key component of the home buying process, especially for first-time home buyers.
+They will be able to help you draw up the contract when you are ready to make an offer and help you with getting the best deal on the home.
+Then they are able to act as a go-between during your entire inspection and loan process and can explain anything that doesn’t make sense.
 Interview a few different agents to see which one you think is a good fit for you.

 DON’T shop for a house before you are pre-approved